jouni/j-elements/docs/pages/research/icons.md

 For icons used in components, a custom icon font is needed to be able to override them.
 This leads to duplication of the same icon in two formats.

-If we agree that icon fonts are the least desirable option for icons, we have two options left: defining SVG-based icons in JavaScript or CSS.
+If we agree that icon fonts are the least desirable option for icons, as they are the most difficult to author (binary formats), we have two options left: defining SVG-based icons in JavaScript or CSS.

 ## Defining icons in JavaScript